How to Make a Killer First Impression and Get Your Foot in the Door

 A couple of final considerations:

 - Doing a 10x Job App takes a lot more time and effort and forces you to focus on the opportunity you’re most excited about

 - Make sure to focus the project not on (just) yourself, but on how you can make a great contribution to the organization you’re applying to

 - Everyone can be creative.
-If you aren’t a designer, making a powerpoint, a spreadsheet, a roadmap, or just a really well-done piece of writing can be powerful
+If you aren’t a designer, making a slide deck (bonus if you talk over it with a Loom video), a spreadsheet, a roadmap, a series of short-form videos, or just a really well-done piece of writing can be powerful

 - Have fun with it!